 What Is the Difference Between Shell Molding and Sand Casting?

-Shell molds are made of resin-infused sand which results in a smoother mating face between the tool and the molten metal.
-Sand casting uses no such resin, so the resulting parts have lower-quality surface finishes.
-Additionally, in sand casting, sand fills up the whole tool container, whereas in shell molding the shell is surrounded by metal shot in a flask.
+Shell molds are made of resin-infused sand, which results in a smoother mating face between the tool and the molten metal.
+Sand casting does not use such resin, so the resulting parts have lower-quality surface finishes.
+Additionally, in sand casting, the sand fills the entire tool container, whereas in shell molding, the shell is surrounded by metal shot in a flask.

 What Is the Difference Between Shell Molding and Investment Casting?

-For shell molding, sand, and resin are laid over a pair of male patterns and cured.
-The resulting female mold halves are then assembled into one full mold into which the molten metal can be poured.
+For shell molding, sand and resin are laid over a pair of male patterns and cured.
+The resulting female mold halves are then assembled into one full mold, into which the molten metal can be poured.
 In investment casting, wax is injected into a female mold pattern tool to create a replica of the part.
-The solidified wax is then submerged in sand or plaster and then melted leaving a female mold for the molten metal to be poured into.
-Shell molding makes stronger and more intricate shapes while investment casting allows for thinner walls and results in a higher-quality finish.
+The solidified wax is then submerged in sand or plaster, and then melted, leaving a female mold for the molten metal to be poured into.
+Shell molding produces more substantial and more intricate shapes, while investment casting enables thinner walls and yields a higher-quality finish.

 Summary